devmiguelopz/devmiguelopz/README.md

 Things about me:

-- 🔭 I’m currently working Xirectss Software Solutions and Leverit.
+- 🔭 I’m currently working Futbol Sites and Leverit.

 - 👪 I like to share my free time with my family